s3u/har-view/README.md

 ## Prerquisites

-To use this widget in a page, include the following scripts and stylesheets.
+Include the following to use this widget in a page.

     <script type='text/javascript' src='scripts/mustache.js'></script>
     <script type='text/javascript' src='scripts/jquery.min.js'></script>